o3de/o3de.org/content/docs/userguide/get-speed.md

 ---
-description: ' Use the Get Speed node in the &ALYlong; &script-canvas; editor to return the speed multiplier for the time of day. '
+description: ' Use the Get Speed node in the Amazon Lumberyard Script Canvas editor to return the speed multiplier for the time of day. '
 title: Get Speed
 ---